Letter I is for the itinerant life of the artist.

 Still, at the end of the week, I’m laden with the guilt of all that I neglect for my art: Exercise, people, grocery shopping, coming up with rent, a balanced life.

 And the bratty itinerant?
-She gets a lot of breaks.
+She gets a lot of breaks from hard work.
 It’s good because I get to go along for the ride with her, literally.
-But of course, I instead of the brat get saddled with the guilt and think, somewhere someone will judge me for being unemployed and taking this airplane ride instead of bagging fries at McDonald’s.
+But of course, it’s I, rather than the brat, who gets saddled with the guilt, and thinks, Somewhere, someone will judge me for being unemployed and taking this airplane ride instead of bagging fries at McDonald’s.

 You see, sometimes your friend invites you to a “sightseeing excursion” and you show up to learn he meant on a plane.
 And he’s the pilot.
 Then he hands you a whole city at night, like a tray of crushed jewels.
 (He’s not the Perfect Man for nothing.)

-Turns out, the person who judges a jobless screw-up like me most for flying over Los Angeles like it’s a stroll to the corner, is me.
+Turns out, the person who judges a jobless screwup such as myself most for flying over Los Angeles like it’s a stroll to the corner, is me.
 After I relayed the airplane story, the following dialogue took place:

 Person Number One: “I need some friends like that!”